v-a-s-a/gene_search/README.md

 # gene_search
-A search interface to genetic data
+A search interface to genetic data.